Cy Girls

-CY GIRLS (also known as CY Girls or Cy Girls, and as COOL GIRL in Japan) is an action figure series by Takara Tomy and Blue Box Toys under the brand bbi collectible (an official bootleg), featuring an elite unit of female crimefighters, combining the elements of both a doll and an action figure.
+CY GIRLS (also known as CY Girls or Cy Girls, and as Cool Girl in Japan) is an action figure series by Takara Tomy and Blue Box Toys under the brand bbi collectible (an official bootleg), featuring an elite unit of female crimefighters, combining the elements of both a doll and an action figure.

 A Cy Girls video game adaptation (known as Cool Girl in Japan) was developed and published by Konami for the PlayStation 2 in 2004.

 Action figures

 The original variation of these action figures (ver.
 1.5) features 16 points of articulation (joints) that allows the arms and legs to move out to the sides into a spread position, with movable shoulders, elbows, thighs, knees, ankles, wrists and a neck, featuring interchangeable hands, a detailed nude torso, and pivoting ankles.
-These figures are featured in Action Girls: 12" Female Action Figure Guide Book ISBN 4-89425-368-2.
+These figures are featured in Action Girls: 12" Female Action Figure Guide Book (ISBN 4-89425-368-2).

-In Cy Girls' fictional futuristic universe, the Cardinal-Garrison paramilitary group is an elite all-woman team comprises experts in various fields chosen from around the world.
+In Cy Girls' fictional futuristic universe, the Cardinal-Garrison paramilitary group is an elite all-woman team that comprises experts in various fields chosen from around the world.
 It is a secret global fighting organization established to combat criminal conspiracy and activity, rumoured to have come into existence during World War II.
 Their vehicles and other equipment witnessed at the scene of the incidents in which they went into action bore the Cardinal-Garrison 'CG' logo, and since the existence of Cardinal-Garrison was unknown, the group became known as the "Cy Girls".

 The CG characters series includes the following characters: